rosell-dk/webp-convert/docs/v2.0/converting/options.md

 Default:      true
 Supported by: cwebp
 ```
 If set, the converter will try to look for cwebp in locations such as `/usr/bin/cwebp`.
+It is a limited list.
+It might find something that isn't found using `try-discovering-cwebp` if these common paths are not within PATH or neither `which` or `whereis` are available.

 ### `cwebp-try-cwebp`
 ```